-This performance brief presents performance tests using DiskANN algorithms with a KIOXIA CD8P-R Series SSD - E3.S form factor, data center-class, read-intensive, and compliant with the PCIe[®] 5.0 specification and NVMe[TM] 2.0 protocol - that delivers high-read throughput and low latency in support of a broad range of applications and workloads.
-The KIOXIA CD8P-R Series SSD deployed in a Supermicro ASG-1115S-NE316R server was used to hold two prepared Cohere[TM] datasets2 and a LAION dataset in a Milvus^{®3} vector DB.
+This performance brief presents performance tests using DiskANN algorithms with a KIOXIA CD8P-R Series SSD (E3.S form factor, data center-class, read-intensive, and compliant with the PCIe\ 5.0 specification and NVMeTM 2.0 protocol).
+This drive delivers high-read throughput and low latency in support of a broad range of applications and workloads.
+The KIOXIA CD8P-R Series SSD deployed in an HPE ProLiant DL360 Gen11 server was used to hold two prepared CohereTM datasets2 and a LAION dataset in a Milvus®3 vector DB.
 The Cohere datasets included 1 million and 10 million vectors while the LAION dataset included 100 million vectors.
 All datasets utilized 768 dimensions per vector.

-The tests determined whether the KIOXIA CD8P-R Series SSD using DiskANN algorithms can deliver similar or improved performance when compared with purely system memory-based indexes, such as HNSW.
-The similarity search tests were performed through VectorDBBench software to test for metrics such as database throughput as well as recall accuracy of retrieved results.
+The tests determined whether the KIOXIA CD8P-R Series SSD using DiskANN algorithms can deliver similar or improved performance when compared with system memory-based indexes, such as HNSW.
+The tests were performed through VectorDBBench software.

 The test results show that a KIOXIA CD8P-R Series SSD using DiskANN algorithms was able to outperform or match memory-based indexes using ANN algorithms in queries per second (QPS), QPS per dollar and recall, while effectively lowering the system memory footprint.
-The results also demonstrate that in order to support LLM vector DB applications, using SSDs can minimize system memory use, which ultimately leads to lower overall system cost without sacrificing on performance.
+The results also demonstrate that in order to support LLM vector DB applications, using SSDs can minimize system memory use.
 This enables DRAM resources to be freed for other tasks and is more efficient for processing large datasets, such as those used in data analytics, AI, and machine learning/deep learning applications.